 Cure for an obsession: get another one. — Mason Cooley

-Because we aren't able to know God fully or comprehend just how awesome He is, we regularly turn our attentions to more finite things—things we can comprehend on a much more tangible level.
+Because we aren’t able to fully comprehend God, it can be easy to turn our attentions to more finite things—things we can comprehend on a much more tangible level.

 But what did he find?
 While he was gone, the Israelites made a large golden calf… and they were worshiping it as if their lives depended upon it!

 He said to Aaron, “What did these people do to you, that you led them into such great sin?”
 “Do not be angry, my lord,” Aaron answered.
 “You know how prone these people are to evil.
-They said to me, ‘Make us gods who will go before us…' So I told them, ‘Whoever has any gold jewelry, take it off.'
-Then they gave me the gold, and I threw it into the fire, and out came this calf.”
-(Exodus 32:21-24)
+They said to me, ‘Make us gods who will go before us….’
+So I told them, ‘Whoever has any gold jewelry, take it off.’
+Then they gave me the gold, and I threw it into the fire, and out came this calf” (Exodus

 - Cars, houses, clothes